 And I am not sharing with you this Bible passage to scare you away…hahaha.
 Please be patient and continue to read so that you can read whatever else I have to say.

 From our Bible passage, “Amen” said regardless of whatever you choose, stick to it; if you choose cold, then commit to cold, if it is hot, then commit to hot, but do not be lukewarm.
-Now, if you can guess, then you will know that “Amen” is not talking about showering, or being biracial, and so on.
-It’s about commitment, making choices, and decisions in life.
+Now, if you can guess, then you will know that The Lord Jesus from this Bible passage is not talking about showering, or being biracial, and so on.
+It’s about making commitment, making choices, and decisions in life and living them.

 But I have to say though, lukewarm is good, it’s comfortable, you can combine both cold and hot water at the same time, and yet refuse to commit to neither one.
 It also implies you have so many options, and because of that you don’t have to tolerate things, and anytime you can choose to get out of a situation, or sign out, and choose or decide something else.
 It’s simple; there is no commitment that can tie you to stick around….right?
 Besides, you don’t know what you want, and you haven’t made up your mind yet to decide to stay or not.